czaacza/czaacza/README.md

 ### Hi there, I'm Mateusz! 👋

 I'm a Software Engineering enthusiast and a second year student of Computer Science at Warsaw University of Technology.
 I'm passionate about coding and always eager to learn new technologies and programming languages.
-Currently, I'm focusing on developing my skills in **web development** and **machine learning.**
+Currently, I'm focusing on **web development** and **machine learning.**

 ---